Essex 73's: History

-2018-2019 saw Gil Langlois return as Head Coach of the 73's and guided the 73's to a First Place finish.
-The 73's would sweep their first 2 rounds against the Petrolia Flyers and Amherstburg Admirals setting up a rematch against the Lakeshore Canadiens in the division Finals.
-The Canadiens would repeat as Stobbs Champions knocking off the 73's in 5 games.
+2018-2019 saw Gil Langlois return as Head Coach of the 73's and guided the 73's to a first-place finish.
+The 73's would sweep their first two rounds against the Petrolia Flyers and Amherstburg Admirals setting up a rematch against the Lakeshore Canadiens in the division Finals.
+The Canadiens would repeat as Stobbs Champions knocking off the 73's in five games.

 In 2019 Gil Langlois retired, and was replaced as coach by former Sarnia Sting player Danny Anger.

 Essex celebrated its 50th season in 2022 and established a Wall of Honour, to pay tribute to those individuals who had a significant impact on the overall success of the organization.
-Three categories were developed; Player Category, Coach & Saff Category and Honurary Category.
+Three categories were developed; Player Category, Coach & Staff Category and Honorary Category.

-Essex announced that former assistant coach, Jamie McDermott would take over the head coaching duties to start the 2022-23 season.
+Essex announced that former assistant coach, Jamie McDermott would take over the head coaching duties to start the 2022–23 season.
 Under McDermott, the 73's would finish first overall in the Provincial Junior Hockey League regular season standings with a 36-4-2-0 but would eventually fall in the Stobbs Division finals to the Lakeshore Canadiens.

-After the 2022-23 season, McDermott stepped down from the head coaching duties citing family and health as his reasons and the 73's would hire Matt Ridout, their 20th coach in franchise history.
+After the 2022–23 season, McDermott stepped down from the head coaching duties citing family and health as his reasons and the 73's would hire Matt Ridout, their 20th coach in franchise history.
 Ridout would not last in Essex very long as Manager, Mike Pailey, relieved Ridout of his duties after just 15 games behind the bench, despite having the best record in the Provincial Junior Hockey league at the time, 16-1-0-1.
 The organization announced difference in direction the team was going as the contributing factor to Ridout's dismissal.

 Pailey took over as interim head coach and after guiding the team to 4-1-1-1 record, he announced the hiring of former 73's head coach, Tony Piroski.
 In Piroski, the 73's had a seasoned coach with nearly 300 wins under his belt at the Jr. C level.
 Piroski would finish the regular season with a 15-2-0-0 record giving the 73's an overall season record of 35-4-1-2, third place overall in the Provincial Junior Hockey League.

 Essex 73's defeated Dresden and Blenheim from the playoffs in sweeping fashion and met the Lakeshore Canadiens for the fourth consecutive season in the Stobbs Division finals.
-The 73's would lose in 7 games to the Canadiens who went on to win the Schmalz Cup.
+The 73's would lose in seven games to the Canadiens who went on to win the Schmalz Cup.